-As anyone who used to use our meal planning service, The Tired & Hungry Cook's Companion, could tell you, I'm a HUGE proponent of prepping ahead.
+As anyone who has used our Healthy Meal Plans for Busy Families can tell you, I'm a HUGE proponent of prepping ahead.

 This comes from my days working in restaurants, particularly when I worked in upscale dining, where every shift begins with all ingredients chopped, mixed, and ready.